 Describes trade agreements this country is a party to.
 Includes resources where U.S. companies can get information on how to take advantage of these agreements.

-Brazil is a member of the Mercosur trading block, which has its own regional standards organization that issues and harmonizes standards.
+Brazil is a member of the Mercosur trading bloc, which has its own regional standards organization that issues and harmonizes standards.
 Technical committees write and recommend standards in selected areas.
 Each country must ratify the standard before they are adopted in that country.
 A number of standards have already been adopted as Mercosul standards.
 Adopted and proposed Mercosur standards are listed on Mercosur’s website.
 The Executive Secretariat of the Mercosur Standards Organization is located in São Paulo, Brazil.